-Grandfather of pilot killed in Nevada crash flew WWII planes
+5 dead ID’ed in Nevada crash include grandson of WWII pilot

 The other four victims were from Reno — 69-year-old patient Mark Rand and his 66-year-old spouse Terri Rand, as well as two medical crew members, Edward Pricola, 32, and Ryan Watson, 27, the office said.

-The plane was headed from Reno to Salt Lake City, Utah, the NTSB said.
+The plane was headed from Reno to Salt Lake City, the NTSB said.
 It wasn’t clear if weather played a role in the crash.
-Officials have not said what prompted the flight.
+Officials have not said what medical condition Mark Rand had.

 Walton’s family has set up a GoFundMe site to raise money for his wife and three daughters.